The story of Kelly Fisher, Dodi Fayed’s model ‘fiancé’ he dated alongside Diana

 “You even flew me down to St Tropez to sit on a boat while you seduced Diana all day and f***ed me all night,” she said, saying in another call: “We were together the whole time.
 And you knew it.”
 The transcripts show Dodi trying to end the call, branding Fisher “hysterical” and insisting that they were broken up when he was dating Diana.

-The Crown season six part one arrives on Netflix on 16 November, with part two following on 14 December.
+The Crown season six part one is on Netflix now, with part two following on 14 December.

 Join our commenting forum